PaddlePaddle/FastDeploy/examples/text/uie/README.md

 ## Export Deployment Models

 Before deployment, you need to export the UIE model into the deployment model.
-Please refer to [导出模型](https://github.com/PaddlePaddle/PaddleNLP/tree/release/2.4/model_zoo/uie#47-%E6%A8%A1%E5%9E%8B%E9%83%A8%E7%BD%B2)
+Please refer to [Export Model](https://github.com/PaddlePaddle/PaddleNLP/tree/release/2.4/model_zoo/uie#47-%E6%A8%A1%E5%9E%8B%E9%83%A8%E7%BD%B2)

 ## Download Pre-trained Models